- Publisher: Capcom

 I cannot believe it, but this month marks ten years since the release of Shantae for the Game Boy Color.
 Its star character has become an unofficial mascot for its developer, WayForward Technologies, and the girl herself instantly became one of my teen-era sex symbols.
 So why didn't I pick up the game on day one?
 Welp, the best reason I can think of is a botched release: the game was first reviewed in the Februrary 2002 issue of Nintendo Power, but it didn't get released until June that same year, and by that time I had forgotten about the game (but not the girl ^_^).
 Failing to pick it up is one of my life's greatest failures, just behind not applying to the German Honors Society and not going to the Genesis reunion tour.
 I finally caught up with the game in early 2008, buying it cartridge-only for about US$40.
 And guess how much it's going for these days?
 A minimum of $150!!
 Yeah, I just broke you.

 Not helping matters was the unusual amount of sex appeal for an otherwise kid-friendly title, which as you recall I fell victim to.
-Whilst the level of violence was tame enough for an E rating in North America (these days it might have to settle for the new E10+), picture this: all four named female characters (the hero Shantae, the villain Risky Boots, the falconer Skye, and the zombie Rottytops) wear outfits that bare their midriffs.
+While the level of violence was tame enough for an E rating in North America, picture this: all four named female characters (the hero Shantae, the villain Risky Boots, the falconer Skye, and the zombie Rottytops) wear outfits that bare their midriffs.
 To be fair, the Game Boy Color's screen doesn't show that much detail, and there's a balance between the characters' sexy-cute and adorable-cute appeals.
 Plus, I've read reports that the character was first conceived by a woman (Erin Bozon, future wife of the game's director, Matt Bozon).
 Besides, the most likely cause of Shantae's failure was because it was made for the Game Boy Color, a system which in 2002 was being phased out in favour of the Game Boy Advance.
 Heck, its final title would be released less than half a year later!
-(It was Harry Potter and the Chamber of Secrets, which I also happen to own.)
+(For the record, it was Harry Potter and the Chamber of Secrets, which I also happen to own.)
 So, I can understand Capcom for the lack of promotion.
 (And to think this was well before Capcom became public enemy No.1!)

 |Belly-dance moves trigger transformations.|